 Of course we had to ask him to play a little of one of his most famous songs, "Songbird."
-After falling into a full-fledged ~swoon~ we just had to as - how many babies have been made to that song?
+After falling into a full-fledged swoon we just had to know - how many babies have been made to that song?

 He responded with a twinkle in his eye.
 "Ask my attorney!"